On Maximum Differential Coloring of Planar Graphs: Optimal labeling for regular caterpillars and spiders with path lengths all even or all odd

-{\bf Observation:} It is always good to assign an interval of consecutive numbers to all the legs of a spine vertex $v$ since the max difference between a spine vertex $v$ and its legs depends only on the difference between the label of $v$ and the highest or lowest label of the legs of $v$.
+It is always good to label all legs of a spine vertex $v$ from an interval of consecutive numbers, since the maximum difference between a spine vertex $v$ and its legs depends only on the difference between the label of $v$ and the highest or lowest label of the legs of $v$.

-First consider the case that there is an even number of spine vertices, that is, $s = 2k$.
-We assign the $k$ lowest and $k$ highest numbers in an alternating fashion to the spine vertices.
-Starting with the leftmost spine vertex and moving to the right we label the spine vertices as $1, n - k +1, 2, n - k +2, \ldots $, and so on, ending at the rightmost spine vertices with numbers $k$ and $n$.
-See Figure \ref{sfg:regcat-even}.
-There are only two values for the differences between adjacent spine vertices, namely $n - k$ and $n - k -1$, and as $\Delta \ge 1$, the difference is at least $n-k-1 = 2k\Delta + k -1 \ge k(\Delta +1) = n/2$.
-We denote $L_s$ to be the set of spine vertices with labels from $1, \ldots, k$ and $H_s$ as the spine vertices with labels from $n-k+1, \ldots n$.
+First, consider the case that there is an even number of spine vertices, say $s = 2k$ for some $k \geq 1$.
+We label the spine vertices using the $k$ lowest and $k$ highest numbers in an alternating fashion.
+Starting with the leftmost spine vertex and moving to the right, we label the spine vertices as $1, n - k +1, 2, n - k +2, \ldots $ and so on, ending at the rightmost spine vertices with numbers $k$ and $n$; see Fig.~\ref{sfg:regcat-even}.
+There are only two values for the differences between adjacent spine vertices, namely $n - k$ and $n - k -1$.
+As $\Delta \ge 1$, the difference is at least $n-k-1 = 2k\Delta + k -1 \ge k(\Delta +1) = n/2$.
+We denote by $L_s$ the set of spine vertices with labels from $1$ to $k$, and, by $H_s$ the spine vertices with labels from $n-k+1$ to $n$.